top of page

 Recommendation Systems

 For a master's project, I built a recommendation system called RelRec.
 I trained multiple models and compared them.
 The winning algorithm used the Latent Dirichlet Allocation algorithm.
-The recommender includes a stepped microservice pipeline for easy re-use.
-Steps include: obtain documents, parse, sanitize, remove stop words, run algorithm, benchmark.
+The recommendation system was full IaC.
+It included a microservice pipeline to source documents, parse, sanitize, remove stop words, run algorithm, and compare benchmarks.

 Research: https://scholarsarchive.byu.edu/etd/6195/